melkorinos/JS-Selenium-suite-using-Mocha-Chai/README.md

 The solution is written in Javascript with Selenium WebDriver using Mocha test framework, Chai assertion library and Mochawesome for report generation.
 An alternative solution was written with Python with Selenium WebDriver and unittest framework.
 Javascript was selected as the solution was more finalized and the results were more presentable.
+The directory also contains the latest test report for proof that the tests were run.

 **Scenario #1 :** Search field properly handled special characters.
 **Expected result :** The search functionality and the site continue to function properly without any error.